 636 Advanced Choral Conducting.
+Spring (4).

 This course will enable students to improve basic conducting skills; understand the relationship between text and music and how one's gesture will be affected; communicate expression and assist an ensemble to overcome vocal and/or musical problems through gesture; discover techniques to encourage proper tone production; analyze scores; recognize and improve problem areas in conducting; and learn to conduct the music, not the notes.
+Offered in alternate years.

 637 Advanced Instrumental Conducting.
+Spring (4).
 Students develop analytical skills, knowledge of appropriate wind literature, effective nonverbal communication skills, and effective rehearsal techniques.
+Numeric grade only.
+Offered in alternate years.